 - Do not try to remove the needle from a syringe yourself

-Improper disposal of tattooist waste disposal sharps has become a serious public health concern as more and more medical care is being done outside the hospital setting.
+Improper disposal of sharps has become a serious public health concern as more and more medical care is being done outside the hospital setting.
 Even if you think that your used tattooist waste disposal needles do not pose a health risk to anyone else, we must all do our part to prevent accidental needle stick injury.